 Offer a Cash Reward

-This one comes from The Bay Area Management Group (though I’m sure not originally), and it can make a lot of sense in the right circumstances.
+This one comes from The Bay Area Management Group (though it’s widely touted as a tactic), and it can make a lot of sense in the right circumstances.
 While the idea of handing money to a nonpaying tenant may sound unappealing, it might actually be worth it.
 Considering the effort and expenditures that can go into evicting a tenant, offering a cash reward to leave may just be a more financially sound decision for you than going through with an eviction.

 Go On the Offensive